 On September 28, 2015, we announced the signing of a joint development agreement and a supply agreement to develop and commercialize a fuel cell engine specifically designed for integration into low floor trams manufactured by CRRC Qingdao Sifang Company, Ltd. ("CRRC Sifang"), a Chinese rolling stock manufacturer.
 The agreements include delivery of ten customized FCvelocity® modules and have an initial expected value of approximately \$6 million.
 Ballard has developed a new prototype configuration of its FCvelocity® fuel cell module to deliver 200 kilowatts of net power for use in powering trams in urban deployments.
 An initial deployment of eight fuel cell-powered trams is planned by CRRC Sifang and the City of Foshan on the Gaoming Line.
-With delays in the construction of the Gaoming Line, deployment of these trams is now expected to occur starting in 2019.
-Revenue earned from these agreements (nil million in the first quarter of 2018; \$0.1 million in the first quarter of 2017; \$3.1 million fiscal 2017; \$0.9 million in fiscal 2016) is recorded as either Heavy-Duty Motive or Technology Solutions revenues depending on the nature of work performed.
+With delays in the construction of the Gaoming Line, deployment of these trams by CRRC Sifang is now expected to occur starting in 2019.
+As of June 30, 2018, we have now delivered all ten FCveloCity®-HD7 200-kilowatt fuel cell modules in support of this program.
+Revenue earned from these agreements (\$2.3 million in the second quarter and first half of 2018; \$2.9 million in the second quarter of 2017; \$3.0 million in the first half of 2017; \$3.1 million fiscal 2017; \$0.9 million in fiscal 2016), which are now effectively complete, is recorded as either Heavy-Duty Motive or Technology Solutions revenues depending on the nature of work performed.

-4.2 Europe
+4.3 Europe